 This book is comprised of the writings of one of the most elusive criminal masterminds in American history, AJ Jackson.
 Part One was sent to our publishing house in New York City several years back and has been in print ever since.
-Part Two was received by our Los Angeles office about six months ago.
-As was the case with Part One, a request was enclosed stating that AJ Jackson wished that any proceeds resulting from the publication be donated to The Red Cross.
+Parts Two and Three where received by our Los Angeles office about six months ago.
+As was the case with Part One, a request was enclosed stating that AJ Jackson wished it to be that any proceeds resulting from the publication be donated to The Red Cross.
 AJ Jackson in no way is able to profit from his crimes against society through this publishing house.